 They have a distinctively citrusy flavor with a hint of mint.
 They're often used to flavor fish or stir-fries, and they can also be used to make homemade tea.

 But what if you don't have Kaffir lime leaves (also known as makrut lime) on hand?
-Luckily, there are a few good substitutes that will give your dish a similar flavor profile.
+Luckily, there are a few good food substitutes that will give your dish a similar flavor profile.

 List of 10 Best Kaffir Lime Leaves Substitutes